glibaniosr/interPES/README.md

 ## Results

-The script will create two different folders state1 and state2 with separate inputs for each generated coordinates based on two different electronic states (as example).
-If you do not need two different kind of input just create two different files with same contents (same headers).
-In the future I will give an option to have this or not.
+The script will create two different folders (name defined in the params file) _state1_ and _state2_ with separate inputs for each generated coordinates based on two different electronic states as example.
+If you do not need two different kind of input sets just create two different headers files with same contents.
+The header files contains the keyword for the ORCA inputs (see example).
+In the future I will give an option to create the ORCA inputs or not have this or not.

-Also in the current working directory it will be created a .xyz files with all the structures generated.
+Also in the current working directory it will be created a .xyz file with all the structures generated.
 The structures are separated by a ">", and therefore can also be used in ORCA as a single input with multiple .xyz structures.